rust-code-analysis

 Metrics

-Metrics can be printed on screen or exported as different output formats through rust-code-analysis-cli.
+Metrics can be displayed or exported in various formats using rust-code-analysis-cli.

 rust-code-analysis-cli -m -p /path/to/your/file/or/directory

-Json and Toml can also be exported pretty-printed.
+Both JSON and TOML can be exported as pretty-printed.

-The -o option is used to specify the path where your file will be saved.
-It accepts only paths.
-The filename of your output file is the same as your input file plus the extension associated to the format.
-When this option is not given, the output is printed on shell.
+• -o: Path to save the output file.
+The filename of the output file is the same as the input file plus the extension associated to the format.
+If not specified, the result will be printed in the shell.

 Nodes

-rust-code-analysis-cli allows to extract some information from the nodes which compose the Abstract Syntax Tree (AST) of a source code.
+The rust-code-analysis-cli provides commands to analyze and extract information from the nodes in the Abstract Syntax Tree (AST) of a source file.

-To know if there are some syntactic errors in your code, run:
+To detect syntactic errors in your code, run:

 rust-code-analysis-cli -p /path/to/your/file/or/directory -d

-Commands can be run on a single portion of the code using the --ls and --le options.
-The former represents the starting line of the code to be considered, while the latter its ending line.
-For example, if we want to print the AST of a single function which starts at line 5 and ends at line 10, we need to launch this command:
+To analyze only a specific part of the code, use the --ls (line start) and --le (line end) options.
+For example, if we want to print the AST of a single function which starts at line 5 and ends at line 10:

 rust-code-analysis-cli -p /path/to/your/file/or/directory -d --ls 5 --le 10